jeremenichelli/jeremenichelli.github.io/_posts/2016-05-12-font-loading-strategy-static-generated-sites.md

 ---
-title: Font loading strategy for static generated sites
+title: Font loading strategy for static generated&nbsp;sites
 resume: The lack of a progressive approach on font loading and styles can hide your content for a critical amount of time causing a negative experience for the user.
 ---